ostankin/ostankin-hosting/README.md

-# drupal-blog
+# ostankin-hosting
-Scripts for managing my drupal blog.
+Scripts for managing my hosting on ostankin.net.

 The blog is hosted on a Drupal + MySQL docker container pair.
 Both CMS and database are persistent and stored in `.data/cms` and `.data/db` directories respectively.
+Hosting files are located in `.data/files`.

 ## Prerequisites